 - In Automotive, it’s all about standing for what people believe in.
 To make people feel like the brand is for them, it is important that it aligns with their values.

 - In Travel, it’s about experiences that recognise their individuality.
 People want brands to provide an experience that feels personal and the recognition that the brand understands how important they are.

 - In Retail, it’s about making them feel the brand is built for them.
 Having the right products, high quality merchandise, and their favorite brands go a long way in making a better connection.

 - In Financial Services, it’s all about value, education and service.
 Providing good value and competitive pricing in addition to teaching people how to manage their finances and prepare them for the future.

-When you understand the kind of personalization that’s meaningful to people, and when you deliver that brand experience genuinely and authentically, you earn people’s trust and create a worthwhile exchange for the data that you collect from them.
-That’s adding purpose to personalization.
+When you understand the kind of personalisation that’s meaningful to people, and when you deliver that brand experience genuinely and authentically, you earn people’s trust and create a worthwhile exchange for the data that you collect from them.
+That’s adding purpose to personalisation.

 Get inspired by other marketers’ successes

 We’re in this journey together, and we’re excited by what we’re learning from partners who are making great strides in building their business based on Marketing with Purpose.
 For example: Dept, a Netherlands-based digital agency